strawlab/flydra/README.md

 ## Code of conduct

-Anyone who interacts with bui-backend in any space including but not limited to this GitHub repository is expected to follow our [code of conduct](https://github.com/strawlab/flydra/blob/master/code_of_conduct.md).
+Anyone who interacts with flydra in any space including but not limited to this GitHub repository is expected to follow our [code of conduct](https://github.com/strawlab/flydra/blob/master/code_of_conduct.md).